 South Coast Railroad Museum is located in Goleta, California, a few miles north of Santa Barbara.
 The 1901 Southern Pacific Railroad Depot was originally located about two miles west of its present location.
 A miniature train and handcar rides are the South Coast Railroad Museum’s most popular visitor attractions.
 The Goleta Short Line miniature train ride operates year-round on weekends.

 Lotusland is one of the best places to discover nature’s beauty and serenity.
-The garden also serves the purpose of education, research, and conservation and makes a wonderful family day trip or romantic afternoon outing.
+The garden also serves the purpose of education, research, and conservation and makes a beautiful family day trip or romantic afternoon outing.
 Lotuses are in bloom during July and August.
 However, there is always something that is in bloom year-round.

 You can spend hours exploring the buildings and surrounding gardens.
 All roads are hidden from view, and it’s easy to imagine what life was like at La Purisima when it was a hub of activities for the Lompoc area of California.